robertcastillo1/Google-Case-Study-Bellabeat/README.md

 ![Lightly_Weekday](https://github.com/user-attachments/assets/f3744fb7-4322-4fca-b8ca-651140e473e1)

 Sleep:
 I wanted to get an idea of the relationship between the different activity level minutes and sleep.
 Based on the scatterplots below, most activity level minutes have a negative correlation with sleep minutes.
-Lightly active minutes have almost no correlation with sleep minutes
+Lightly active minutes have almost no correlation with sleep minutes.

 ```
 # Create scatterplot for very active minutes and sleep minutes